There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

 - Avoid running all the way up the street after them.

-- Don’t shove your camera in their face, use the zoom on your camera to get closeup shots.
+- Don’t shove your camera in their face.

 - Don’t follow them down small laneways, just get your photos on the main streets.
 No woman wants to be followed down a small laneway where there are not many people around.